ppy/osu-wiki/wiki/Ranking_criteria/en.md

   - **Fade out sprites activated from triggers after usage.** Triggers will activate from their first possible command and stay active until the end of the difficulty, which is why fading these out when done is preferable.

-## AI Policies
+## AI policy

 At its core, we want osu! to remain a space to celebrate human creativity.
 The community should also remain welcoming to artists.
 Allowing exclusively human-created songs, artwork, and beatmaps goes hand-in-hand with these goals.
 The following rules will likely evolve over time.

 Any cases not covered will be handled on a case-by-case basis and may result in subsequent updates to the rules.

 - **A beatmap's hit objects, hitsounds and timing must be created exclusively by direct human input without the use of any generative tooling.** Creating beatmaps is a fundamentally creative process, so using shortcuts like generative AI is unacceptable for ranking.
-- **Beatmap images[^beatmap-images] which are substantially AI generated must not be used.**
+- **Beatmap images[^beatmap-images] which are substantially AI-generated must not be used.**
   - Unacceptable examples include:
     - Direct outputs from generative AI programs.
-    - Generative AI outputs with human graphics design or editing.
+    - Generative AI outputs with human graphic design or editing.
-    - Images from wallpaper or image websites that are found to have been AI generated.
+    - Images from wallpaper or image websites that are found to have been AI-generated.
   - Acceptable use cases may include:
-    - Use of upscaling tools on low resolution images that are otherwise made by human artists.
+    - Use of upscaling tools on low-resolution images that are otherwise made by human artists.
     - Use of smart tools such as "content aware selection" found in software such as Photoshop to edit human-created media.
-- **Videos which are substantially AI generated must not be used.**
+- **Videos which are substantially AI-generated must not be used.**
   - Unacceptable examples include:
     - Direct outputs from generative AI programs.
     - Clips from generative AI programs which are edited together.
     - Videos in which sections, characters, or background images were created using generative AI programs.
-- **Songs which are substantially AI generated must not be used.** For instance, a song created by prompting in generative AI music software or services can not be ranked.
+- **Songs which are substantially AI generated must not be used.** For instance, a song created by prompting in generative AI music software or services cannot be ranked.
   - Advanced VSTs which use AI assistance and ethical data sourcing are allowed, as long as it is a software ultimately controlled and edited in detail by a human musician.
   - Acceptable use cases may include:
-    - Featuring synthesized singers from software made with voice provider consent, such as Synth V or VOCALOID 5/6.
+    - Featuring synthesised singers from software made with voice provider consent, such as Synth V or VOCALOID 5/6.
     - Mixing tools which can help remove noise, popping, or other live recording errors.
     - Other individual instrument VSTs that serve solely as a musician-controlled instrument, and not as song creators.